 Our aim is to provide services that are user-friendly, accessible, safe, effective and designed around children and young people's needs.

-Anyone who is accepted into the service is invited to an initial ‘choice appointment’.
-This is a face-to-face appointment aimed at identifying what the child or young person and their carers want help with and reaching a shared understanding of their problems.
-From here, we discuss the range of alternatives open to them - whether that's signposting them to other services, providing strategies they can use to help themselves or considering an appropriate specialist intervention.
+All referrals are triaged and an initial consultation will take place by telephone or video call.
+This is to ensure a suitable service can be accessed at the earliest opportunity.
+Children who struggle with the call may be directed to a face-to-face consultation.
+We aim to identify what the child or young person and their carers want help with and establish a shared understanding of the problem.
+From here, we discuss the range of alternatives open to them - whether that's signposting, providing strategies they can use to help themselves, or considering an appropriate specialist intervention.
+Children over 14 will need to verbally consent (where possible).
+The young person and a representative carer will need to be available for the pre-arranged assessment call.

 We deliver person-centred interventions from our clinics across Surrey.
 Sometimes we see people in other community settings (such as their GP surgery or local wellbeing centre) if appropriate.